siddhant0704/siddhant0704/README.md

 # Hello,

-I’m @siddhant0704 :grinning: and I have recently graduated with my Masters in Data Science from Columbia University :student:.
+I’m @siddhant0704 :grinning: and I am an Applied Scientist at Amazon Ads with previous roles at CVS Health as a Machine Learning Engineer, and have co-founded a tech startup.
+I have graduated with my Masters in Data Science from Columbia University :student:.
 I enjoy engaging in hackathons and ideation competitions :technologist: to solve pressing problems whilst refining my technical skills.
 For any queries, you can reach out to me via sk4975@columbia.edu :smile:

 Some of my achievements and Publications are listed below: